Alfred Nuttall Memorial Kindergarten has a responsibility and commitment to ensure a safe place for children to play and learn.

 Educational program and practice

-The Alfred Nuttall Memorial Kindergarten program has been developed to provide a stimulating and flexible curriculum that promotes a love of learning and encourages each child to realise his or her full potential.
+The Alfred Nuttall Memorial Kindergarten (ANMK) program has been developed to provide a stimulating and flexible curriculum that promotes a love of learning and encourages each child to realise his or her full potential.
 The kinder program meets the requirements of the National Quality Framework for Early Childhood Education and Care and is delivered by highly experienced and engaged educators.
 Through a play-based program each child is encouraged to connect with their community, their environment, other children and adults at the kindergarten and to further develop their own sense of identity.

 Children’s health and safety